IBM-MIL/MILXtifyUtilities/README.md

     <td>Array of string categories that should be modified to match the categories you wan to to support, if any.</td>
   </tr>
 </table>

+## Tagging

+You can also apply tags to specific users to be used in sending targeted notifications.
+Tags have two properties, a name and isSet which determines whether you want the tag to be set on a user or not.

+### Adding/Updating Tags

+Adding/Updating tags is relatively straightforward.
+First create the tag you wish to set:

+self.sampleTag = XLTag(tagName: "MIL", isSet: true)

+Then notify the manager changes have been made and add the tag you wish to update:

+XLTagManager.sharedInstance.notifyTagsChanged(true);
+XLTagManager.sharedInstance.updatedTag(sampleTag);

+To remove a tag, simply set its isSet value to false and call the same function:

+sampleTag.setIsSet(false);
+XLTagManager.sharedInstance.notifyTagsChanged(true);
+XLTagManager.sharedInstance.updatedTag(sampleTag);

+Once you are done updating the user's tags, tell the manager to upload all the updates back to Xtify:

+XLTagManager.sharedInstance.sendTagsToServerBulk();'

 ## Requirements
 * MILXtifyUtilities has only been tested to work with iOS 8+